Spaceman1701/DSOS/README.md

 user code has to be sent to the machine after the kernal has started
 * Latency | In web use cases latency matters a lot for the end user.
 The amount of data being sent and recieved per-client isn't very high, but clients need to be served as fast as possible
 * IPC | A higher IPC means lower CPU usage to do the same task.
 For web use cases, CPU performance is often extermely limited (for example, the lowest tier AWS server has only 1 CPU)
 * Memory Usage | Linux can use nearly 1 GB of RAM in some configurations.
-For low-cost web servers, the system often has less than 1 GB total.
+For low-cost web servers, the system often has less than 1 GB total (e.g. AWS t3.micro, the cheapest x86_64 instance has 2 CPUs and 512mb).